Justparthi/Zephyr/README.md

-Here's a GitHub README documentation template for your **Email Template Builder** web application, built with React and Vite, and deployed on Vercel.
-I've incorporated emojis for main headings to make it visually appealing.

----

 # 📧 Email Template Builder

 Create stunning and responsive email templates with ease using the **Email Template Builder**!
 This web application is built with **React** and **Vite**, ensuring blazing-fast performance, and is deployed on **Vercel** for seamless accessibility.